edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/TCP-IP and bluetooth communication.md

         yield line
 ```

-This function will return an iterator that yields lines on the file we used as argument each time we call
+This function will return an iterator that yields lines on the file we used as argument, each time we call
-'next()' explicitly or implicitly, and if it cannot find more lines, waits 10 seconds until attempting to read the
+'next()' explicitly or implicitly.
+If it cannot find more lines, waits 10 seconds until attempting to read the
 next line.
 This function will read the log file from the beginning, but if we are only interested in the most recent
 value, then we can set:
 ```python